katyalait/Learning-App/README.md

 # Running the Program
 You will run the framework from the git directory with the command `$ rails s`.

 Enter your browser and type 'localhost:3000/' you will be prompted with a login page into which you should enter one of the pre-set user/password combinations.
-E.g. u: monika p: -
+E.g. u: monika p: monika

 After this you can begin to click around the UI and look at the platform.